swo/stats-book/stats.md

 - Learn you a stats for great good
 - An engineering approach to statistics

+# Preface

+The word "statistics" is confusing, because it refers both to a specific mathematical object as well as to the study of those objects.

+A *statistic* is some function of the sample data.
+Although the field of statistics is often described as consisting of "descriptive statistics" and "inferential statistics"---that is, the study of mathematical objects used to describe data and to make inferences about the populations the data were taken from---in this book I want to emphasize that, for both purposes, we are interested in the properties of statistics.

+The most interesting statistics are the ones that are used to estimate some property of the population.
+These kinds of statistics are sensibly called *estimators*.
+Most of the study of statistics comes down to figuring out things about estimators.
+One of the most critical is understanding the variance of estimators, which is essential for both descriptive statistics---so that you can put error bars on your measurements---and inferential statistics---so you can make a guess about how probable it is that your data arose under some null hypothesis.
+All of this is about estimators and their variance.

 # GEE notes

 The estimator for the covariance matrix of the estimator for the parameters